TheKeyblader/Stridelonia/README.md

 - Support only Windows (D3D11)
 - WIP
 - Not Stable
-- Not compatible with Game Studio actually
+- Not working in GameStudio (self-disabling to not crash the GameStudio)

 ## Contributing